 As you approach retirement age, one of the critical decisions you must make is how to receive your retirement benefits.
 Two standard options are annuity and pension plans.
+Many ask the question, is a pension the same as an annuity?
 However, these plans offer different benefits and risks, making deciding which is best for you challenging.
 This annuity vs. pension plan comparison will explore the differences between annuity and pension plans and help you decide which is correct.

 - Understanding Annuities